VernierST/vst-native-orb/src/README.md

 # vst-native-orb

-Most of the steps are the same for building all the sdk's since conan is used.
+Most of the steps are the same for building all the native code since conan is used.
 This orb contains the common commands, executors, and jobs.

 ## Setup CI on a vst native projects